Nizarel/DevOps_DevSecOps/Scenarios/SecretManagement/KV_sp_rotation.md

 1- Create a new Service Prinicpal

-2- Set it to the Azure KeyVault policy
+2- Set it to the Azure Key Vault policy

 3- Restart the Pods